Great Brewster Trail, Cohasset, MA 02025, USA

 Habitats and Wildlife

 There are a variety of trees on the property, including white and red oaks, black tupelos, witch hazel, American beech, junipers, mockernut hickory, holly, white birch and hophornbeam, as well as club mosses, blueberry, wintergreen, lichen (rock tripe), sweet pepperbush, and sassafras.
 The northern portion of the property drains to Cohasset’s Little Harbor.
-The southern portion drains to Cohasset Harbor.
+The southern portion drains to the Gulf River.

 Historic Site: No